Jon David Kelley

-Jon Kelley is a litigation partner in the Dallas office of Kirkland & Ellis LLP.
-Jon has experience in all aspects of trial strategy and preparation.
-His practice is focused on civil litigation and civil appeals, as well as First Amendment litigation.
-Jon recently second-chaired a trial victory in a First Amendment case before the Chief Judge of the District Court for the District of Colorado.
+Jon Kelley is a litigation partner and trial lawyer in the Dallas office of Kirkland & Ellis LLP, focusing on commercial, mass tort, and products liability litigation.
+Jon has experience in all aspects of trial strategy and major case litigation, including experience guiding clients through MDLs, mass actions, class actions, and other complex litigation.
+Jon has served as trial counsel in a number of high profile cases, including most recently for Allergan in connection with nationwide opioid litigation and Juul Labs in litigation involving products liability and marketing claims.
+Jon also has experience litigating First Amendment cases, and recently second-chaired a trial victory in a First Amendment commercial speech case before the Chief Judge of the District Court for the District of Colorado.
 Prior to joining Kirkland, Jon represented a diverse group of clients including Microsoft, Major League Baseball, Pfizer, JPMorgan, Kohlberg Kravis Roberts & Co., the National Football League in its NFL Sunday Ticket Antitrust Litigation, the Blackstone Group, and other Fortune 500 companies.

 Jon earned his law degree from Duke University School of Law.
 After graduating summa cum laude with his undergraduate degree from Arizona State University, Jon received a Fulbright Grant from the U.S. Department of State and spent a year living in South Korea.
 Jon has traveled extensively, and, among other international work, has served as a visiting professor at a university in the Democratic Republic of Congo.

 Author, "Virtual Courts Are Not Going Away," Bloomberg Law, October 2022

 Co-Author, "How to Win Over Bench Trial Judges Post-COVID," Law360, August 2022